Drblessing/notes/README.md

 Manually zip your files with no parent directory and upload directly to eb environments in your applications.

-For Flask envs, elastic beanstalk searches launches from `application` flask object in the root directory.
+For Flask envs, elastic beanstalk launches from `application` flask object in the root directory.

-For Docker envs, elastic beanstalk searchers launches from `Dockerfile` and `Dockerrun.aws.json` in the root directory.
+For Docker envs, elastic beanstalk launches from `Dockerfile` and `Dockerrun.aws.json` in the root directory.
 Implement a WSGI.

 #### [EB CLI](https://github.com/aws/aws-elastic-beanstalk-cli-setup)